Star Wars: The Phantom Menace (1999) - Review (Fair or Foul)

 To be fair and honest, he's a kid actor in the biggest disappointment of the biggest film franchise on the planet.
 He would have had to have been amazing to salvage the rest of this film and for fans to have liked his performance, all things considered.
 Not to mention, due to the fact that so many people hated this film, they turned a lot of their hate directly at him and probably ruined his self-esteem in a special way.
 So, he had it pretty rough with this role.

-Nonetheless, there is only so much doubt of which you can give him the benefit.
+Nonetheless, there is only so much doubt about which you can give him the benefit.
 He sucks in this film, just as he did in Jingle All the Way.
-His acting was so stiff and animatronic, it felt like being at a 1st-grade play where the kid didn't rehearse and just read his lines directly off his hands instead, or was even just replaced with one of the creepy children robots from the It's a Small World ride at Disneyland.
+His acting was so stiff and animatronic, it felt like being at a 1st-grade play where the kid didn't rehearse and just read his lines directly off his hands instead or was even just replaced with one of the creepy children robots from the It's a Small World ride at Disneyland.
 I even read a rumor that the cast and crew called him Mannequin Skywalker behind his back, so it wasn't just audiences who didn't like his performance.

 It's a performance that is difficult to watch and he is the least tolerable thing about this movie.
 The other actors seem to have an easier time interacting with the digital characters who aren't even there than interacting with Lloyd.
 He pretty much sucks the momentum, emotion, and interest out of every scene he's in.
-Even my mother, who tears up at the first sign of an emotional heartstring to tug, was dry as a potato chip in the Sahara during the good-bye scene between Anakin and his mother.
+Even my mother, who tears up at the first sign of an emotional heartstring to tug, was dry as a potato chip in the Sahara during the goodbye scene between Anakin and his mother.

 Fair: Pod Race